gigalixir/gigalixir-cli/docs/source/main.rst

 #. :bash:`git`.
 For help, take a look at the `git documentation`_.
 #.
 Linux or OS X.

-.. #.
-Elixir 1.3 is officially supported.
-Elixir 1.4 is known to work, but a lot of the documentation assumes you are on 1.3.
-We are working on officially supporting 1.3.
-You can configure the production version in your `buildpack configuration file`_.
-.. #.
-Phoenix 1.2 is officially supported.
-Phoenix 1.3 release candidates are known to work, but a lot of the documentation assumes you are on 1.2.
-We are working on officially supporting 1.3.
-For a working example of Phoenix 1.3 and Elixir 1.4, see `gigalixir-getting-started-phx-1-3-rc-2`_.

 For example, on Ubuntu, run

 .. code-block:: bash